 Spine Race kit list

-All participants in the Spine Race must carry mandatory kit at all times.
+All participants in the Spine Race must carry a set of mandatory kit at all times.
 A full kit check takes place prior to the start, with additional checks throughout the route.
 Time penalties are applied if any mandatory kit is found to be missing:

 Backpack – has to be capable of carrying all mandatory as well as any personal choice items for the duration of the race.